 And nobody ought to resent that.

-The um uh the it's it's gonna be a while before this happens, but mark my words, the effort here to put everything back together down there, and it's gonna take years, uh, is going to be a miraculous illist illustrative example of the greatness of this country and the willingness when there's a disaster here, we all link arms and hands and go down and help.
+But mark my words, the effort here to put everything back together down there, and it's going to take years, is going to be a miraculous, illustrative example of the greatness of this country and the willingness when there's a disaster here, we all link arms and hands and go down and help one way or the other.

-One way or the other, this is going to be a national effort to rebuild uh this part of the country uh and as such economic activity will be stimulated and ultimately uh uh you know while the bad memories and the horrors will never be erased and forgotten there will be positives and there will be smiles and there will be happiness at the end of this as there always is in circumstances like this.
+And ultimately, while the bad memories and the horrors will never be erased and forgotten, there will be positives and there will be smiles and there will be happiness at the end of this, as there always is in circumstances like this.

-you you you you Your highly trained broadcast specialist utilizing talent on lawn from God.
+Your highly trained broadcast specialist, utilizing talent on loan from God.

 Hi.